CarrascoII/thesis-research/README.md

-                            means no data is filtered -c, --cipher              Analyse performance of cipher algorithms -m, --md                  Analyse performance of message digest algorithms -k, --ke                  Analyse performance of key extablishment algorithms -s <initial_lvl>,<final_lvl>, --sec_lvl=<initial_lvl>,<final_lvl>
+                            means no data is filtered -c, --cipher              Analyse performance of cipher algorithms -m, --md                  Analyse performance of message digest algorithms -k, --ke                  Analyse performance of key exchange algorithms -s <initial_lvl>,<final_lvl>, --sec_lvl=<initial_lvl>,<final_lvl>
                             Range of security levels to be considered.
 From 0 to 4, where 0 is considered insecure and 4 is maximum security